tlunter/blog/_posts/2019-05-13-couple-more-projects.markdown

     {% responsive_image path: _assets/images/ladder/done_stairs.jpg %}
   </div>
   <p>
     In our house, we have this little shelf almost 8 feet long and 3 feet wide.
 Rather than put up decorations, we decided to buy a cushion and make it a little sitting nook.
 Unfortunately, it was also almost five feet up and completely inaccessible.
-I couldn't find any strong, nice ladder to put there, so I built this out of oak.
+I couldn't find any strong, stable ladder to put there, so I built this out of oak.
 It's secured at the top with two metal L brackets that I bent to match the tilt of the ladder and the rungs are dadoed into the legs.
   </p>
 </div>